cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/service-governance/tracing.md

 For more information see [obs-opentelemetry](https://github.com/kitex-contrib/obs-opentelemetry)

-## opentracing
+## OpenTracing

-client side, use opentracing `GlobalTracer` by default
+client side, use OpenTracing `GlobalTracer` by default

 ```go
 import (